9 Grilling Safety Tips for Summer Barbecues

 6. Never leave your barbecue grill unattended while in use

 Never leave the grill unattended while you are cooking food.
 You should never walk away from your barbecue while it’s in use.
 Barbecues use high heat and open flames to cook food, and when left unattended can become a safety and fire hazard.
-If you must walk away, ask another adult to watch the grill for you.
+If you must leave the grill, ask another adult to watch the grill for you.

 7. Wear appropriate clothing